Last Updated on by Jeremy

 I do not want this statement to be misinterpreted to mean that new bloggers shouldn't attend conferences to network- you should network whenever you can– but in the context of spending money on your blog, visiting a conference may not be the best bet early on.

 Why is that?
 First, lets look at price.
 That $97 early-bird TBEX ticket price sounds great, but you also will have to pay for airfare ($200-$1,500 depending on destination), accommodation and food ($200-$500+), and extra if you want to attend any pre-conference workshops ($200 each).
 While you may walk away having met lots of potential partners down the line, you will have also spent a serious amount of money ($500-$2,000+) to invest in something that may not have a return until years in the future.
 In the more immediate sense, you will have only spent that money to make friends, visit a cool destination, and attend a few training sessions.

 Instead, we have to recommend the online community Super Star Blogging for new bloggers.
-The price tag seems high at $250 for the business course, but you have access to dozens of courses that cover similar material to many TBEX sessions and can access it all from the comfort of your home.
+The price tag was fairly high, but in 2019 was dropped to just $99 per course.
+In this case you have access to dozens of courses that cover similar material to many TBEX sessions and can access it all from the comfort of your home.

 When it comes to being a new travel blogger who has $1,000 to invest on their site, go this route first, spend that extra cash on something else, and save to attend conferences later on.
 (Note: If you have a higher budget past $1,000 and can afford a conference in addition to the items featured on this list, we wouldn't discourage you from attending.
 We are recommending courses for the more immediate return for your investment in the form of valuable training.)

 - Super Star Blogging: $99 for the business course, plus an additional course based on your ideal blogging structure you're looking for (~$200 total)